Refund payments (beta)

 Alternatively, you can make a GET request to the transactions endpoint to get the transaction list and select the reference ID of the required one.

-2. Make a GET request to the endpoint:
+2. Send a POST request to the endpoint:

 EnvironmentEndpoint